ABOUT

 Overview

 Founded in 1884, the University of Southern California Thornton School of Music prepares students for successful careers in the 21st century.
+Led by Dean, Jason King, USC Thornton is internationally recognized as one of the finest conservatories and music schools in the world.

 Our mission is defined by the pursuit of musical excellence, collaboration, and support.

-USC Thornton blends the rigors of a traditional conservatory-style education with the intellectual ambition of a leading research university, students thrive as artists, performers, educators, and professionals while taking classes in other schools at USC.
+Students thrive as artists, performers, educators, and professionals while taking classes in other schools at USC.
 They often add a double major or a minor, and learn from esteemed faculty and students beyond the musical classroom and across the university.

 With our location in the heart of Los Angeles, opportunities abound and students often build careers before they graduate.
 We are unique among our peers in the sheer diversity of music that is taught here—from early music to popular music, orchestral performance, screen scoring, jazz, composition, music industry, and more—all at the highest levels.
-Scroll down to learn more about USC Thornton.

 Academics